Legal informatics: Artificial intelligence

 Artificial intelligence is employed in online dispute resolution platforms that use optimization algorithms and blind-bidding.
 Artificial intelligence is also frequently employed in modeling the legal ontology, "an explicit, formal, and general specification of a conceptualization of properties of and relations between objects in a given domain".

 Artificial intelligence and law (AI and law) is a subfield of artificial intelligence (AI) mainly concerned with applications of AI to legal informatics problems and original research on those problems.
 It is also concerned to contribute in the other direction: to export tools and techniques developed in the context of legal problems to AI in general.
 For example, theories of legal decision making, especially models of argumentation, have contributed to knowledge representation and reasoning; models of social organization based on norms have contributed to multi-agent systems; reasoning with legal cases has contributed to case-based reasoning; and the need to store and retrieve large amounts of textual data has resulted in contributions to conceptual information retrieval and intelligent databases.

+Recent commentary has emphasized that in legal contexts, the success of AI agents depends less on achieving full autonomy and more on producing verifiable, trustworthy results.
+Agentic systems used in legal workflows—such as contract review, compliance analysis, and risk detection—are often designed to show their reasoning step-by-step and ground outputs in evidence.
+This design enables lawyers to quickly validate results, fostering adoption and enabling human oversight at critical decision points.